What Are Post-Baccalaureate Programs? A Complete Guide

 Osteopathic Programs

-Osteopathic post-bacc programs are affiliated with osteopathic med schools.
+Osteopathic PB programs are affiliated with osteopathic med schools.
 These programs are similar to those above; however, they emphasize osteopathy, not allopathy.
-The AACOM has a list of post-baccalaureate programs at over 20 osteopathic schools.
+The AACOM has a list of programs at over 20 osteopathic schools.

 It’s worth mentioning that there may be an overlap between program types.
 For example, programs for underrepresented groups may also be academic record enhancers or career changers.
 You must research and look for programs that best align with your circumstances and goals.

-If you’re wondering what a post-baccalaureate program can do for you, there are several benefits.
+If you’re wondering what one of these programs can do for you, there are several benefits.
 We’ll discuss them below.

 Extended Access to Pre-Health Advisors